 3. Stop working.
 Get more done.

 Work smarter, not harder.
 Be someone who understands their emotional self and how it correlates with personal productivity.
-Flow is vibrational state of mood where stuff actually gets done.
+Flow is a vibrational state of mood where stuff actually gets done.
 A lot of stuff, with minimal effort, and incredible results.
 That is what happens in flow.

 However, working outside of flow, on the extremes of exhaustion, can be extremely detrimental to your health and your output.
 When you plow through work, then you’re likely to have more problems than you solve.
 It is the nature of the creation based on your emotional vibrational state.